|Our subscribers' grade-level estimate for this page: 3rd - 6th|

 Eagles reach maturity at 4 to 5 years.
 When they mate, they mate for life.

 Bald eagles build an enormous nest from twigs and leaves.
-The nest can be up to eight feet across and may weigh a ton!
-Nests are located high from the ground, either in large trees or on cliffs.
+The nest, called an aerie, can be up to eight feet across and may weigh a ton!
+Nests are located high from the ground, either in a large tree or on a cliff.
 Eagles may use the same enormous nest over and over again for years.

 A clutch of one to three eggs eggs is laid sometime from December to March.
 The eggs take about a month to a month and a half to hatch (this is called the incubation period).
 Both males and females help incubate the eggs in the nest.
 They will feed the hatchlings until they learn to fly (fledge).